StarlingUAS/ProjectStarling/docs/guide/single-drone-local-machine.md

 ## Starting the Drone and Simulator

+First check that you have installed the single prerequisit of `docker`, see [Getting Started](/guide/getting-started)

 In the root directory, execute `make run` (or `docker-compose up`) in a terminal.
 This will start the following:

 1. Gazebo simulation enviornment running 1 Iris quadcopter model